scalawithcats/scala-with-cats/src/pages/case-studies/crdt/abstraction.md

 ```

 The complete code for this case study is quite long,
-but most of it is boilerplate.
+but most of it is boilerplate setting up syntax
+for operations on the type class.
 We can cut down on this using compiler plugins
 such as [Simulacrum][link-simulacrum]
 and [Kind Projector][link-kind-projector].